alexandervizner/log-parser/README.md

 ```

 ## Implementation note
-The main idea of implementation was simple and flexible solution.
+The main idea of implementation is simple and flexible solution.
 You need to implement matcher interface with logic inside and pass it to parser.
 As result the parser object has collected statistics data into collection.
 I believe it can be (and should be imho) replaced by DAL to some database.
 Ideally implemented reports should be moved into separate web service that consumes data from the database and shares reports through REST API.

-## Testing note
-Please notice that the current tests are not covered all the functionality and cases.
-Main purpose is just check some corner cases.
-Sure, normally such project should be covered by UT properly.

 ## Report